dhananjaygr/AWS-VM-Cloud-Based-Onboarding/gettingstarted.md

 1. Admin access to [CloudLabs Admin Centre](https://admin.cloudlabs.ai/) (If access is unavailable, kindly reach out to your point of contact or [CloudLabs Support](../../GuideForOnboardingLabs/ContactSupport.md)).

-2. Active subscription(s) in CloudLabs.
-Refer [Onboarding AWS Accounts to CloudLabs](https://docs.cloudlabs.ai/LabDeveloper/OnboardingAWSAccountstoCloudLabs) document if you would like to use you own subscriptions.
-If you would like the subscriptions to be already onboarded in CloudLabs then you can contact cloudlabs-support@spektrasystems.com for the same
+2. An active subscription in CloudLabs Admin Portal.
+Refer [How to Onboarding AWS Accounts to CloudLabs](https://docs.cloudlabs.ai/LabDeveloper/OnboardingAWSAccountstoCloudLabs) document.

 3. Lab Guide/Reference documents containing necessary instructions, often provided through GitHub which are in GitMarkdown format.